cloudcat17/BattleBot-Control/README.md

 #### Wiring: ####

- * PIN_D2 -> Right continuous rotation servo (as judged from *behind* the robot)
+ * PIN_D1 -> Right continuous rotation servo (as judged from *behind* the robot)
- * PIN_D3 -> Left continuous rotation servo (as judged from *behind* the robot)
+ * PIN_D2 -> Left continuous rotation servo (as judged from *behind* the robot)
  * PIN_D6 -> Weapon ESC or servo
  * PIN_D7 -> PING sensor "Trigger" or "Ping" pin
- * PIN_D8 <- Level shifter <- PING sensor "Echo" pin.
+ * PIN_D5 <- Level shifter <- PING sensor "Echo" pin.
 The level shift can be just a resistor divider: "Echo" pin to 2K2 ohm, to PIN_D8 and from there to a 10K ohm resistor to ground.
-Failure to shift the level will destroy the ESP-8266.
+Failure to shift the level might destroy the ESP-8266. _but it hasn't yet!_
- * PIN_D3-5 <- Digital inputs. (untested) For whiskers, etc...
-Note: D5 must be disconnected on startup.
+ * PIN_D3,4,8 <- Digital inputs. (untested) For whiskers, etc...
+Note: D8 must be low on startup.
+Use a sensor that only goes high when triggered and make sure it isn't triggered right away.

 #### Status LED: ####